ati1monder/asusk6500ze-linux/README.md

 # asusk6500ze-linux
 This repo shows how well does Asus Vivobook Pro 15 (K6500ZE) support Linux.
+Tested on Arch Linux with Linux 6.4.2

 # Specs
 Hardware | Device